elixir-webrtc/ex_webrtc/guides/intro.md

   WB2((Web Browser2)) <-.-> PC2
 ```

-In scenario on the on the diagram, we just forward packets from one peer to the other one (or even a bunch of other peers).
+In the scenario on the diagram, we just forward packets from one peer to the other one (or even a bunch of other peers).

 > #### Why do the _forwarding_ at all? {: .info}
 > You might think that this is also not very useful,
 > WebRTC is peer-to-peer after all, so we can connect the `Web Browser1` and `Web Browser2` directly!
-But imaging that the you can extend `Forwarder`
+But imagine that you can extend `Forwarder`
-> to do other things, like save the recording of a conversation, make a transcription of the conversation using a ML model, or (in general) have more
+> to do other things, like save the recording of a conversation, make a transcription of the conversation using an ML model, or (in general) have more
 > control over the stream.
-Also, assuming we would like to create a videoconferencing room with more than two peers, the upload in peer-to-peer approach
+Also, assuming we would like to create a videoconferencing room with more than two peers, the upload in the peer-to-peer approach
 > is becoming the limiting factor.
-When using some central forwarding unit, each of the peers upload only to the unit, not all of the other peers.
+When using some central forwarding unit, each of the peers uploads only to the unit, not all of the other peers.

 This a bit more challanging for a bunch of reasons:

-#### 1. More complex negotiation
+#### 1. Negotiation gets more complex

 You need to decide who starts the negotiation for every PeerConnection created - it can be either the client/web browser (so the case we went through
-in the previous section), the server or both depending on when the peer joined.
+in the previous section), the server, or both depending on when the peer joined.
 Also, don't forget that after you add or remove tracks from a PeerConnection,
 new negotiation has to take place and is signaled by a `{:ex_webrtc, _from, :negotiation_needed}` message from the PeerConnection process!

 > #### The caveats of negotiation {: .tip}
 > But wait, the peer who added new tracks doesn't have to start the negotiation?
 >
-> Certainly, that's the simplest way, but as long as *number of transceivers* of the offerer (or number of mlines in the offer SDP to be specific) is greater or
+> Certainly, that's the simplest way, but as long as the *number of transceivers* of the offerer (or the number of mlines in the offer SDP with appropariate `direction`
+> attribute set to be specific) is greater or
 > equal to the number of all tracks added by the answerer, the tracks will be considered in the negotiation.
 >
 > But what does that even mean?
-> Each transceiver responsible for sending and/or receiving a single track.
+> Each transceiver is responsible for sending and/or receiving a single track.
 When you call `PeerConnection.add_track`, we actually look for a free transceiver
-> (that is, one that is not sending a track already) and use it, or create a new transceiver in case we did not find anything suitable.
+> (that is, one that is not sending a track already) and use it, or create a new transceiver in case we do not find anything suitable.
 If you are very sure
 > that the remote peer added _N_ new video tracks, you can add _N_ video transceivers (using `PeerConnection.add_transceiver`) and begin the negotiation as
 > the offerer.
 If you didn't add the transceivers, the tracks added by the remote peer (the answerer) would be ignored.